University of Florida essay prompts

 Clarity

-The admissions team reads countless UF essays every year.
-This makes it particularly important that your UF admissions essay is as clear and polished as possible.
-Essentially, the more straightforward and refined your writing is, the more easily your ideas and personality will shine through!
+Make sure your UF admissions essays are as clear and polished as possible.
+The more straightforward and refined your writing is, the more easily your ideas and personality will shine through!
 For this reason, you’ll want to be sure to give yourself enough time to draft, revise, and proofread your University of Florida supplemental essays.

-Below, we have provided the 2021-2022 UF admissions essay prompts.
+Below, we have provided this year’s University of Florida essay prompts.
 Along with the prompts, you’ll find a breakdown of how to approach each UF admissions essay.
-As a bonus, we included both the general UF essay prompt and the Honors Program prompts.
-Additionally, we’ll also discuss tips for narrowing down your UF essay topics.
-If you follow these tips, you’ll write University of Florida supplemental essays that will help you stand out in admissions.
+Additionally, we’ll also discuss tips for narrowing down potential UF essay topics.

 Please provide more details on your most meaningful commitment outside of the classroom while in high school and explain why it was meaningful.
-This could be related to an extracurricular activity, work, volunteering, an academic activity, family responsibility, or any other non-classroom activity (250 words or less).
+This could be related to an extracurricular activity, work, volunteering, an academic activity, family responsibility, or any other non-classroom activity.
+(250 words)

 To start, this UF essay prompt asks you to choose your single “most meaningful commitment.”
 Even if multiple experiences pop into your head, you must narrow your UF essay topic down to just one commitment.
 The best University of Florida supplemental essays will use one commitment to reveal fundamental aspects of an applicant’s identity.